MattiaCastelmare/PR_project/README.md

  - Position of the 3D landmarks
  - Error values

- To run the code clone the repository and on the terminal run the command
+ To run the code clone the repository and run on the terminal the command
  ```
 $ octave main.m

 ```
+Here are reported only the visual results of the Total Least Square for further details read the report.pdf in the repo.